 Getting My Masters and Teaching Languages

 During my visit to Puerto Rico, I wrestled with some profound career and lifestyle questions.
 A visit to the island is what I needed.
 It was as if my grandfather was sending me a sign.
 At that moment, I needed one.
 This visit led to my decision to obtain my master’s degree and my professional focus on teaching languages.
-Since that time, I haven’t stopped traveling so I can learn, grow, and experience the world.
+Since then, I haven’t stopped traveling, learning, growing, and experiencing the world.

 I look forward to blogging regularly to help others on their journey and to inspire them, as I was three years ago in Puerto Rico.
 It was amazing to see firsthand how and where my grandparents lived.
-My grandfather’s house was still there and it was as if I could see him as a small boy playing in the front yard with the whole world right before him.
-That moment inspired me to do more and since that moment I have.
+My grandfather’s house was still there.
+It was as if I could see him as a small boy playing in the front yard with the whole world right before him.
+That moment inspired me to do more.
+Since that moment, I have.

 My Solo Travel Abroad to Spain